bafang bbshd review

 Bafang BBSHD Installation

 The installation of this motor is the same as other mid-drive motors.
-If you are looking for a nice easy conversion to do yourself, but you have little or no experience with bicycle mechanics or using tools, I would not recommend this kit.
-The installation will need to be carried out by someone who is fairly competent at general bicycle maintenance.
-Removing the bottom bracket on your bike can be a right pain, and you will require a lot of patience!
+If you are looking for a nice, easy conversion to do yourself but you have little or no experience with bicycle mechanics or using tools, I would not recommend this kit.
+The installation will need to be carried out by someone fairly competent at general bicycle maintenance.
+Removing the bottom bracket on your bike can be a pain, and you will require a lot of patience!
 I have added a downloadable PDF manual that gives a rough idea of the installation process with photos.

 Motor Power Output

-The Bafang BBSHD 1000w produces considerably more torque than its smaller siblings, the controller will handle up to 30A of continuous current all day long and the motor internals are much more robust.
+The Bafang BBSHD 1000w produces considerably more torque than its smaller siblings, the controller will handle up to 30A of continuous current all day, and the motor internals are much more robust.

 The table below states the maximum possible power output for the 48v and 52v batteries.